This post will be helpful if you’re looking to:

 Create a custom field in your GA4 dataset

-For creating a custom field in your GA4 dataset in Looker Studio, do similar steps.
+Do similar steps to create a custom field in your GA4 dataset in Looker Studio.

-For the formula here, since we already have a page path dimension, we can just use that here.
+For the formula here, since we already have a page path dimension, we can use that.

-Hit save and now you’re ready to merge GA4 and GSC data!
+Hit save, and you’re ready to merge GA4 and GSC data!

 Creating Looker Studio report with Merged GA4 & GSC data